tmpfs/mdp/doc/README.txt

 ### Options

-* generator: A boolean that disables inclusion of the generator text.
+* generator: A boolean that disables inclusion of the generator text..
-* title: A string that sets the document title or a partial definition.
+* title: A string that sets the document title or a partial definition..
-* gfm: A boolean that indicates that github[1] flavoured markdown is in use.
+* gfm: A boolean that indicates that github[1] flavoured markdown is in use..
-* period: The character used by the pedantic middleware.
+* period: The character used by the pedantic middleware..
-* include: A directory that is the base path for include partials.
+* include: A directory that is the base path for include partials..
-* require: A directory that is the base path for require partials.
+* require: A directory that is the base path for require partials..
-* branch: A branch name to use when resolving links that begin with / for github[1], only applicable if gfm is set.
+* branch: A branch name to use when resolving links that begin with / for github[1], only applicable if gfm is set..
-* links: The name of a links include file, resolved relative to include.
+* links: The name of a links include file, resolved relative to include..
-* toc: Enable the table of contents middleware with true or set to a string to include a title above the table of contents.
+* toc: Enable the table of contents middleware with true or set to a string to include a title above the table of contents..
-* order: A boolean that indicates the toc middleware should use ordered lists.
+* order: A boolean that indicates the toc middleware should use ordered lists..
-* base: Enable the absolute link middleware, specifies the base URL for absolute links.
+* base: Enable the absolute link middleware, specifies the base URL for absolute links..
-* hash: A boolean that controls whether the absolute middleware operates on URLs that begin with #.
+* hash: A boolean that controls whether the absolute middleware operates on URLs that begin with #..
-* level: An integer indicating the header level for title properties in partial definitions.
+* level: An integer indicating the header level for title properties in partial definitions..
-* partial: Array of partial definitions, see partial.
+* partial: Array of partial definitions, see partial..

 {
   "generator": "Generated by [mdp(1)](https://github.com/freeformsystems/mdp).",